Thank you Redondo Beach, Hermosa Beach,

 The Danger of MHF

-(Click here to help now) One of the world’s most dangerous industrial chemicals, HydroFluoric acid (HF) is used in massive quantities in only two California refineries, in Torrance and Wilmington.
-The refineries claim a chemical they add to the HF makes it safe.
-But at only one or two additive molecules per hundred, it’s too little to make a difference.
-“Modified” HydroFluoric acid (MHF) is just as deadly as HF.
-If released, it forms a ground-hugging cloud that can drift for miles, causing death and injury.
+(Click here to help now) Southern California has a life-threatening problem.
+We’re at risk from hundreds of tons of one of the world’s most dangerous chemicals.
+Two refineries in the South Bay (in Torrance and Wilmington) use HydroFluoric acid (HF) in their alkylation process.
+They are the only refineries in California to use HF; others use a safer chemical.
+The South Bay refineries claim their HF is safe for the hundreds of thousands in the surrounding community.
+They add a chemical to HF to “dilute” it, and call it Modified HydroFluoric acid (MHF).
+But at only one or two additive molecules per hundred, it’s not enough to make a difference.
+MHF is just as deadly as regular HF.
+If released, it forms a ground-hugging cloud that can drift for miles, causing injury and death.
 The refineries’ other mitigation measures, like water sprays and barriers, are also ineffective.
 Mass casualties can result from an MHF release — wind direction determines who dies.

 What’s Being Done

 For decades, the South Bay has battled the refineries’ all-too-successful campaign to keep using HF rather than converting to a much safer process, such as is used at Chevron in El Segundo and the other California refineries.
 Following the massive Torrance refinery explosion in February 2015, which nearly released 50,000 lb of MHF, investigations by the Torrance Refinery Action Alliance (TRAA) and the U.S. Chemical Safety Board uncovered the true threat MHF poses.
 Now, the South Coast Air Quality Management District (SCAQMD) is considering Rule 1410 to require HF/MHF replacement with a safer alternative at both refineries.
 But industry is fighting back with well-financed campaigns.
 The next few months are critical!